 While genes make up about half of an individual’s risk for developing alcoholism, it is not the only contributing factor.
 The other half depends on an individual’s environment, culture, personality traits, and even brain structure.
 Studies show a person who was raised in a household with alcoholic family members is four times more likely to develop alcohol addiction, compared to the general population, because they were exposed to substances at an early age.

-Fortunately, if a mother or father is suffering from AUD, it is not guaranteed that their child or teen will become addicts themselves.
+Fortunately, if someone grows up with an alcoholic father or mother, it is not guaranteed that they will become addicts themselves.

 Mental Health Issues Should Be Addressed